Return to Observations

 • Arrive before the class starts (not at the moment the class begins) and wait outside until the teacher arrives and directs you where to sit.
 Stay throughout the entire class period.

-• No matter how non-threatening and cooperative the observer may be, observations are an imposition on the teacher and the students.
-Also keep in mind that the observation should be a positive experience for both the observer and the instructor and students.
+• No matter how cooperative the observer may be, observations are an imposition on the teacher and the students.
+Keep in mind that the observation should be a positive experience for both the observer and the instructor and students.

-• Remember, that it’s the teacher’s class, not yours.
+• It is the teacher’s class, not yours.
 This seems obvious, but sometimes it’s easy to form impressions, without even realizing it, that may not fit with the context or the teacher’s goals.

 • If the teacher is comfortable with having you move from group to group during group-work activities, it’s better to eavesdrop inconspicuously than to join the group.